We invite you to read a few of CHAF’s success stories and hear first-hand how CHAF is changing lives in our community.

 He entered into the shelter system at that point.
 “The shelters were hard.
 I had to deal with people with different issues.”

 He turned to HomeStart, one of CHAF’s agency partners, for help.
 A Housing Search Advocate was able to place him into the Cambridge YMCA.
-He then became a client of then Housing Stabilization Advocate Seth Michaelson and then to Eileen Wilson (both of whom are now program directors with HomeStart).
-Wilson was able to place him into his present, spacious, one-bedroom apartment in East Cambridge.
-He was also able to reclaim some furniture from storage that had belonged to his mother, and HomeStart was able to draw on funds provided by CHAF to help with startup costs.
+He then became a client in HomeStart’s Housing Stabilization Program – helping ensure individuals and families are still in housing at least one-year later.
+One of Michael’s Housing Stabilization Advocates, Eileen Wilson, was able to place him into his present, spacious, one-bedroom apartment in East Cambridge.
+He was also able to reclaim some furniture from storage that had belonged to his mother, and HomeStart utilized funds provided by CHAF to help with startup costs.

 With assistance from the Cambridge Housing Assistance Fund (CHAF), Kendrick is reunited with his son, Kenaalli.
 After living on the streets for over 20 years, Kendrick now has his own apartment along with his son Kendrick, Jr., 16, and Kenaalli with a chance to get full custody of his other two sons: Kumani, 15; and Kenei, 13.